justlana/sds/README.md

 5. Edit the review content in the __`<p>`__ tag __NOT__ within the header tag mentioned above, but below it
 6. run the __`gulp`__ command above
 7. walah! it's updated all of the pages in the __dist__ directory

+#### Updating the site on the server
+1. FTP to the site
+2. Upload _ALL_ of the html files in the dist directory to the _ROOT_ directory of the site, as _ALL_ pages are updated when the `gulp` command is ran